-Volunteers can visit local cultural sites getting a better understanding of the Zimbabwean culture and traditions.
-The hustle and bustle of Harare will also give you a great opportunity for shopping in the local markets
+Volunteers can visit local cultural sites to get a better understanding of the Zimbabwean culture and traditions.

 Having come all the way to Zimbabwe, it will be a shame not to take an extra short trip to the Victoria Falls, one of the Seven Natural Wonders of the World.
-This amazing sight will not only leave you in awe at its sheer power, volume and magnificent scenery but also invite you to partake in a multitude of adventure activities including white-water rafting, canoeing, bungee jumping, zip-lining and abseiling.
+This amazing sight will leave you in awe at its power and magnificent scenery, but also invite you to partake in a multitude of adventure activities.

 Dates & Rates

 - Accommodation throughout your stay

 - 3 meals a day cooked by a local chef